What Is a .IO Domain & What Does It Stand For?

 When it comes to keeping your .io domain safe for your own needs as well as the needs of your users, there are safety measures that you can take.

-At Namecheap, we offer free domain privacy Privacy Protection for life.
+At Namecheap, we offer free Domain Privacy for life.
 This service protects your data from potential spammers and fraudsters and ensures that your contact information is hidden from the public Whois database.

 We also offer Premium DNS which offers uptime and site security at an affordable price.
 Our service provides security features that can help protect your business from potential cyber criminals and is one of the fastest DNS services on the market.